 For more information on scheduling downtime for instances, DataSources or devices, see SDT Tab; for scheduling downtime for Websites, see Website SDTs; for scheduling downtime for Collectors, see Collector SDT.

 Note: When responding with SDT to an EventSource alert, the entire EventSource is placed into SDT, not just the individual event ID associated with the alert condition.

-You should escalate the alert to the next person in the escalation chain if an SDT isn’t appropriate and you either don’t know what the issue is, don’t have time to identify and/or resolve the issue, or don’t know how to resolve the issue.
+You should escalate an alert to the next step in the escalation chain if an SDT isn’t appropriate and you either don’t know what the issue is, don’t have time to identify and/or resolve the issue, or don’t know how to resolve the issue.